neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab06-Design-and-deploy-a-hub-and-spoke-network-solution-including-load-balancer/LabExercise-5.md

 In this task, you are going to create secuirty configuration for the virtual network manager created on the previous exercise.

-#### Pre-requisites for this task

-Complete Exercise 1 & Exercise 2 & Exercise 3 & Exercise 4.

 #### Steps:

 1. Go to the **contosonetmanager** page, select **Configuration** under **Settings**, then select **+ Create**.
 Select **Security Configuration** from the menu to begin configuration of SecurityAdmin.